tpryan/openmeteogo/README.md

 ### **Available Metrics**

-You can select exactly which weather variables you want by populating the CurrentMetrics, DailyMetrics, or HourlyMetrics structs, which are boolean fields, that map directly to the [JSON parameters in the Open-Meteo documentation](https://open-meteo.com/en/docs).
+You can select exactly which weather variables you want by populating the CurrentMetrics, DailyMetrics, or HourlyMetrics with a slice of strings, that map directly to the [JSON parameters in the Open-Meteo documentation](https://open-meteo.com/en/docs).

 You can request any combination of the following metrics.